Rumbie-Mudzie7/Phaser-3_Shooter_Capstone_Game/README.md

 - Initialize npm by running `npm init` in your project terminal.
 - Install and run webpack.
 For guideance on installing and running webpack, [ please visit](https://actualize.teachable.com/courses/347362/lectures/5396444)
 - Run `npm install`.
-- Run `npm run watch` to start up the server.
+- Run `npm start` to start up the server.

 ### Running tests